 Our Team is Ready to Serve Your Needs

-At Law Offices of Clifton Black, PC, our family law attorneys represent parents on both sides of the relocation issue.
+At the Law Offices of Clifton Black, PC, our family law attorneys represent parents on both sides of the relocation issue.
 We can help prepare important notices and help obtain consent whenever possible.
 However, our lawyers will also represent you in court for a contested hearing, including:

 - Preparing the petition for relocation

 - Responding to a petition filed by your child’s other parent

 - Gathering and organizing key evidence to support your position on the relocation question

 - Developing a trial strategy to promote or defend relocation